-Web browsers will recognize certificates and establish an encrypted connection between the website hosted on a server and the vistors who want to reach the site.
+Web browsers will recognize certificates and establish an encrypted connection between the website hosted on a server and the visitor.

-For the majority of cases, the verification process takes less than 24 working hours upon reception of the proof of ID, after which the certificate is provided.
-Extended validation may, however, take longer, in the event that Sectigo requests additional documentation from you.
+For the majority of cases, the verification process takes less than 24 working hours upon receipt of the proof of ID.
+Extended validation for business certificates may, however, take longer, in the event that Sectigo requests additional documentation from you.

 You should renew your certificates every year.
 Some free certificates will automatically renew each year.

 Without these, it may seem like the certificate does not work correctly with Firefox.

 Gandi issues its certificates from a certificate that is “intermediate,” or an inheritor of the trust of the root certificate from the certification authority.

 This allows us to reduce risk, since all of Gandi’s certificates can be revoked and reissued without revoking the root should the intermediate certificate’s trust become compromised.
 Most commercial certificate vendors use intermediate certificates for this reason.

 You will want to download and install Gandi’s intermediate certificate (also called the operational certificate authority) along with your Gandi SSL certificate so that visitors to your site can automatically download it and verify the trust chain.
 Instructions for doing this are provided along with those for installing your certificate.

 A certificate is linked to a specific domain name, not a given IP address of a server which hosts the secure service.

 If your service is hosted among several machines, only one certificate is necessary.
 Just ensure that servers with the right domain name (and/or subdomains) are used with the certificate.